NoorhanHamed/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis
-a quick exercises for recap EDA by pandas all datasets from kaggele
+A quick exercises for recap EDA by pandas

+There are four projects with four datasets all datasets from kaggele